 Generally, working from a major city means a higher salary.
 For example, a flight attendant based in New York City will typically make more than one based in Alabama.

 The airline itself will also play a role in how much a flight attendant makes.
-Currently, some airlines have the following flight attendant jobs and varying salaries posted on Glassdoor.
+Glassdoor provides estimated salary information for several airlines, including:

 Are There Any Additional Perks?

 Flight attendants do receive additional perks, but they vary by airline.
 The most common perks are the following:

 Most flight attendants get to travel for free or get discounts on flights for personal travel.
 Often, this extends to family members as well.

 Many airlines provide retirement plans and health benefits for the flight attendant and their family.
 The specifics will depend on the airline.

 Most airlines reimburse food costs that flight attendants incur in between flights.
 This can be nice as it gives the attendants a chance to explore local food as they wait to go back to work.

 Often, flight attendants stay in hotels between flights.
 Fortunately, the cost of the room doesn’t have to come out of their checks, since the airline covers it.